 If you need to travel internationally to countries or regions that are not subject to comprehensive sanctions, and wish to take your Mason laptop with you, you have two options available to you under Mason policy and federal law:

 - Loaner laptops.
 Mason has “clean” laptops for international travel that have standard software and no restricted data.
 Both Dell and Mac options are available.
 To use one of these laptops for an upcoming trip, please complete the portion of the laptop request form marked “To be completed by traveler.”
 The Mason laptop export certification form is available HERE.
 Send the form to firstname.lastname@example.org to reserve your machine.
 We will add the laptop’s identifying information and coordinate its delivery to you.
-You may sign the form when you send the form to us to reserve a laptop, or at time of its delivery to you.
+We always do our best to accommodate last minute requests, but these machines need to be configured for individual researchers, so please send us your form when you make your flight reservations, if not before.

 - Laptop Certification.
 If you have already attended export compliance training, you can complete and sign an export certification and take your Mason laptop with you.
 Attendance at the training is required to use the certification; if you need to take the training prior to your trip, please contact email@example.com for the current schedule of in-person training and to receive information about the online version of the training which is also available.
 The laptop certification form is available HERE.
 This form may be used only by those who have completed export control basics training.
 Contact us at firstname.lastname@example.org (or 703-993-2308) to discuss your proposed travel and any questions you may have concerning whether authorizations are necessary for exporting information or programs currently loaded on your laptop.
 Once you are comfortable making the export certifications, complete the form, and email it to email@example.com.